RaulPPelaez/Naga_KeypadMapper/README.md

 ##INSTALLATION

-KeypadMapper does not need any dependencies besides having installed `xdotool` http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu repositories) and g++
+KeypadMapper does not need any dependencies besides having installed `xdotool` http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu, fedora, centOS, etc repositories) and g++

 Change `nagastart.sh` to adapt the installation to another device.
 You will also have to change a couple of lines in the source code if the device is not listed there, using different inputs and/or different key codes than the Naga Epic, 2014 or Molten - more information in src/naga.cpp.
+For Example, Epic Chroma is compatible with Epic (they have the same buttons), so you would only have to add an additional line to the devices const char* and add an additional else if to set a new id with chroma keyword.

 Run `sudo bash install.sh` .
 This will compile the source and copy the necessary files (see `install.sh` for more info)